Pylons/pyramid/docs/designdefense.rst

      <function bar at 0x7f4ea41ab2a8>]

 By visual inspection, that outcome (three different functions in the list) seems impossible.
-We only defined two functions and we decorated each of those functions only once, so we believe that the ``decorator`` decorator will only run twice.
-However, what we believe is wrong because the code at module scope in our ``app.py`` module was *executed twice*.
+We defined only two functions, and we decorated each of those functions only once, so we believe that the ``decorator`` decorator will run only twice.
+However, what we believe is in fact wrong, because the code at module scope in our ``app.py`` module was *executed twice*.
 The code is executed once when the script is run as ``__main__`` (via ``python app.py``), and then it is executed again when ``app2.py`` imports the same file as ``app``.

 What does this have to do with our comparison to microframeworks?
-Many microframeworks in the current crop (e.g. Bottle, Flask) encourage you to attach configuration decorators to objects defined at module scope.
-These decorators execute arbitrarily complex registration code which populates a singleton registry that is a global defined in external Python module.
+Many microframeworks in the current crop (e.g., Bottle and Flask) encourage you to attach configuration decorators to objects defined at module scope.
+These decorators execute arbitrarily complex registration code, which populates a singleton registry that is a global which is in turn defined in external Python module.
 This is analogous to the above example: the "global registry" in the above example is the list ``L``.

 Let's see what happens when we use the same pattern with the `Groundhog
 <https://github.com/Pylons/groundhog>`_ microframework.
 Replace the contents